cheesyminecart/cheesyminecart.github.io/about.markdown

 This is why I remain interested in astrophysics.
 I want to learn more about the miracle of life, and teach those beginning their astronomical odysseys the tips and tricks I learned along the way.

 I am open to work/volunteering as a research assistant/astronomy advocate.
-Please contact me at [](jccheung@ucsd.edu) if you find me a good fit for said work!
+Please contact me at [](jcc425@ic.ac.uk) if you find me a good fit for said work.
+I prefer doing work in exoplanets, if any such opportunities arise.

 ## Skills